-New crop insurance option (PACE) helps protect nitrogen investment
+USDA renews insurance option (PACE) to protect nitrogen investment in 2023

-Increased prices on fertilizer are expected to result in a larger than normal share of farm dollars being spent on nutrient needs in 2022.
+High prices on fertilizer are expected to continue impacting dollars spent on nutrient needs in 2023.
 For corn producers, securing a return on their investment in nitrogen is a significant concern.
-To aid producers, USDA has established a new crop insurance option focused on nitrogen applications.
+To aid producers, USDA has renewed a crop insurance option focused on nitrogen applications.

 The Post Application Coverage Endorsement (PACE) is a supplemental coverage option for corn producers that use split nitrogen applications.
 The option focuses on applications made during the V3-V10 growth stages.
 Intended applications must be after planting and prevented by wet weather or field conditions.
 Coverage is available only on non-irrigated acres.